ekamanelly/Small_kitchen_GraphQL_Server/README.md

-# small_ketichen_GrapgQL
+# small_kitchen_GraphQL

-So I decided to build Node GraphQL server for my Small Kitchen, Building with Typcript, Mongodb, and Express.js.
+So I decided to build Node GraphQL server for my Small Kitchen, Building with Typescript, Mongodb, and Express.js.